 Travelling in England by rail, Stuart Forster heads to Nottinghamshire and explores things to do and see in Newark-upon-Trent.

-Newark-upon-Trent lies on the United Kingdom’s East Coast line, meaning it’s accessible for visits by rail.
+Newark-upon-Trent lies on the United Kingdom’s East Coast Main Line, meaning it’s ideally located for visits by rail.
 Yet for years it’s also proven a surprisingly easy place for me to zip through without stepping down from the train.

 A photogenic town centre